Creamy French Onion Soup Recipe, the marriage of Cream of Onion Soup and our favorite Easy French Onion Soup Recipe.

 - In a large saucepan, add the butter and saute the onions, potato and garlic over medium heat, until soft and brown, burned.
 This may take 30+ minutes; add 1 tablespoon of honey about 15 minutes in, to help caramelize.
 Lower the heat if needed.

-- Meanwhile, preheat the oven to 400 degrees F and line a baking sheet with parchment paper.
-Use a cookie cutter of glass to cut out 8+ circles the size of your serving cups.
+Meanwhile, preheat the oven to 400 degrees F and line a baking sheet with parchment paper.
+Use a cookie cutter or glass to cut out 8+ circles the size of your serving cups.

 - Sprinkle the puff pastry rounds with Fontina cheese and bake for 15 minutes, until lightly golden and fluffy.
 Serve the soup with a cheese pillow on top of each cup.